-TNX-1800 is a potential vaccine for the novel coronavirus disease, COVID-19, based on a modified version of live horsepox virus grown in cell culture.
-TNX-1800 is designed to express the spike protein from SARS-CoV-2 virus, which causes COVID-19.
-Our plan is to test whether vaccination with TNX-1800 will elicit an immune response to the SARS-CoV-2 spike protein and if so, whether such an immune response will protect against COVID-19.
+TNX-1800 is a potential vaccine for the novel coronavirus disease, COVID-19, based on a synthetic modified version of live horsepox virus grown in cell culture.
+TNX-1800 is engineered to express the spike protein from SARS-CoV-2 virus, which causes COVID-19.